T0bi79/RPi-Jukebox-RFID/components/gpio_control/README.md

 * **bouncetime**: This is a setting of the GPIO library to limit bouncing effects during button usage.
 Default is `500` ms.
 * **antibouncehack**: Despite the integrated bounce reduction of the GPIO library some users may notice false triggers of their buttons (e.g. unrequested / double actions when releasing the button.
 If you encounter such problems, try setting this setting to `True` to activate an additional countermeasure.

+Note: If you prefer, you may also use `Type: SimpleButton` instead of `Type: Button` - this makes no difference.

 ## ShutdownButton<a name="doc_sdbutton"></a>
 An extended ShutdownButton can be created using an `ini` entry like these: